Port of Tillamook Bay Railroad: Storms

+2007 storm and shutdown of the railroad

 During a storm on December 2 and 3, 2007, known as the Great Coastal Gale, the railroad was again significantly damaged in the Salmonberry River canyon.
 The cost of repairs to the railroad was first estimated at $20 million.
 Tillamook County logging companies faced increased costs because they had to transport timber by truck.
 When the repair cost estimate was revised to $57.3 million, fisheries groups suggested permanently abandoning the railroad because they thought "that economically, the railroad is not viable, and environmentally, rebuilding it would affect fish runs already hammered by last winter's storms".
 Workers began assessing the railroad damage in February 2008 in snowy, rugged terrain, and found that the flooding Salmonberry River had eroded steep embankments, damaging tunnels and collapsing trestles and bridges.
 Later that year, they hiked as far as 18 mi each day to the canyon to further assess the damage.
 The Port of Tillamook Bay opted to not repair the damaged track over the mountains, but it still owns more than 101 mi of railroad right-of-way, including main line, spurs, and sidings.
-The port also leases a 3.5 mi section of track from Banks to Hillsboro to the Portland and Western Railroad and leases the coastal portion of the line to the Oregon Coast Scenic Railroad.
+The port also leases a 3.5 mi section of track from Banks to Hillsboro to the Portland and Western Railroad (P&W; PNWR) and leases the coastal portion of the line to the Oregon Coast Scenic Railroad (OHCR).